Achieve a deep glow with a chemical peel at Marotta Plastic Surgery Specialists

 Patients with a naturally dark skin tone may not be candidates due to a higher risk of pigmentation issues.

 Due to the ability of chemical peels to penetrate deep within the skin and effect significant change, Dr. Marotta is thorough in his assessment of potential chemical peel candidates.
 In addition to certain skin conditions and medications that may prevent some patients from undergoing chemical peel treatment safely, candidates should not have a history of issues with scarring, including pigmented scarring.
-During your consultation with Dr. Marotta, he will examine your skin while considering all other necessary factors before determining your candidacy for a chemical peel treatment.
-Once he is confident that you are a good candidate, he will create your custom procedure plan.
+During your consultation for a chemical peel Long Island skin treatment expert Dr. Marotta, will examine your skin while considering all other necessary factors before determining your candidacy for a chemical peel treatment.
+Once he is confident that you are a good candidate, he will create your custom chemical peel treatment plan.

 If you are interested in exploring your candidacy for chemical peel treatment with dual-board certified plastic surgeon Dr. Marotta, please get in touch with our office by calling (631) 982-2022 or filling out our online contact form.